-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Nagle is shown as a purple triangle. (analysis methodology)
+Nagle is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Nagle sponsored bills primarily in these issue areas:

 Some of Nagle’s most recently sponsored bills include...

 - H.R.
 6025 (102nd): Generalized System of Preferences Reform Act of 1992

 - H.Con.Res.
 337 (102nd): Expressing the sense of the Congress that the General Accounting Office should ...

 - H.R.
 4940 (102nd): To suspend until January 1, 1995, the duty on sulfapyridine.